 Tumi designed this nylon backpack full of compartments to help you stay organized and secure whether you’re headed to work or to catch a flight at the airport.

 Leather is always a safe bet when you’re looking for an office-appropriate backpack.
 And Saint Laurent’s take on a classic design features some of the supplest, most premium leather we’ve ever felt.

-There are also real, tangible factors that can make a briefcase the smarter choice.
-The first being something we mentioned earlier: You won’t wrinkle your clothes by carrying a briefcase.
+There are also real, tangible factors that make a briefcase the smarter choice.
+The first is something we mentioned earlier: You won’t wrinkle your clothes by carrying a briefcase.
 This is especially true of suits.
-Unless you’ve got a steamer at the office, wearing a backpack will fill the back of your jacket with creases for the whole day to come.
+Unless you have a steamer at the office, wearing a backpack will fill the back of your jacket with creases for the whole day.
 Briefcases, by nature of being handheld (or, at most, having a single shoulder strap), take wrinkles out of the equation.
-Besides, just think about the optics: Can you even picture a man wearing a suit with a backpack?
-Something’s just not right about that image.

-If you’re transporting important documents, like say a résumé or contract, briefcases also tend to do a better job of keeping them pristine.
-Multiple compartments, as opposed to the backpack’s single main storage, allow for easier organization of your laptop and everyday needs, as well as secure things in place more easily.
-Basically, briefcases are built intentionally for the office, whereas backpacks will work but are more multi-purpose.
+If you’re transporting important documents, say a resume or contract, briefcases tend to do a better job of keeping them pristine.
+Multiple compartments, as opposed to the backpack’s single main storage, allow for easier organization of your laptop and everyday needs, as well as being able to secure things in place.
+Basically, briefcases are intended for the office, whereas backpacks work but are more multipurpose.

 Filson Rugged Twill Original Briefcase

 This might be Filson’s most iconic bag, and for good reason.
-The tough, water-resistant waxed canvas keeps everything inside safe, while the bridle leather will just get better the more you use it.
+The tough, water-resistant waxed canvas keeps everything inside safe, while the bridle leather will mold to you the more you use it.

 Shinola The Slim Traveler Leather Briefcase